ChameleonCloud/docs/source/technical/networks/networks_stitching.rst

 .. code-block:: bash

-   openstack network create --provider-physical-network exogeni <network_name>
+   openstack network create --provider-network-type vlan --provider-physical-network exogeni <network_name>

 .. note::
    If you made a reservation for a stitchable VLAN segment, the network will have been created automatically.